-- Internal hemorrhoids are swollen areas within the rectum.
+- Internal Hemorrhoids are swollen areas within the rectum.
 They are caused by tiny, bulging veins in the rectum wall.
-Internal hemorrhoids are normally painless and rarely need treatment.
+They are normally painless and rarely need treatment.

-- External hemorrhoids are swollen veins that develop outside the rectum and protrude outside of the anus and are often painful.
-In many cases, they can be treated with a variety of non-surgical methods such as warm baths and over-the-counter topical creams.
+- External Hemorrhoids are swollen veins that develop outside the rectum and protrude outside of the anus, often causing pain.
+In many cases, you can treat them with various non-surgical methods, such as warm baths and over-the-counter topical creams.
 In severe circumstances, you may need a strong prescription drug or surgery.

 Perineal Hernia vs Hemorrhoid

-An external hemorrhoid is a swollen vein that is displaced outside of the rectum and protrudes through the anus.
+While rare, perineal hernias and hemorrhoids can sometimes appear similar, leading to confusion between the two.
+External hemorrhoid occurs when a swollen vein is displaced outside the rectum and protrudes through the anus.
 A perineal hernia protrudes through the pelvic floor and sometimes causes a sudden enlargement on either or both sides of the anus, possibly bulging through to the outside of the anus.
 A perineal hernia can include fat, fluids, intestinal material, a portion of the rectum, or the bladder.

 Prior surgical procedures that included the perineum are common causes of perineal hernias.
 Having to strain too much while defecating might potentially lead to a hernia in the peritoneum.
 Prostate or urinary illness, prolonged constipation, or persistent diarrhea are other potential triggers.
 Perineal hernia risk factors include weakened levator ani muscles and pudendal nerve dysfunction.